W. Avery & Son: William Avery (1832-1899)

 Mr. Avery was well known in the Redditch area not only for his commercial success as the head of the W. Avery & Son firm but also for his philanthropy.
 Soon after his marriage, he and his wife established a fund for the poor of Headless Cross.
 Together they organized musical concerts which, because of his reputation as a musician, attracted large influential audiences which added to the organizations coffers.
 The Avery's also created a clothing club so they could literally "feed the hungry" and "cloth the naked".
 William helped to establish the Redditch Literary and Scientific Institute and the local School of Art.
 He served on the Feckenham district school board and was a staunch supporter of public elementary education.
 He delivered a series of lectures on Old Redditch to enthusiastic crowds which were eventually published in 1887 and continued to give lectures on a variety of topics.
 In politics he was a liberal.
 Later in life William was appointed as a Justice of the Peace for Worcestershire and sat for a short time on the bench at Redditch, however had to give it up due to his increased deafness.
 He was an active member of the Wesleyan Church where he played the organ for 50 years, taught Sunday school for 40 years and attended numerous Wesleyan meetings and conferences.
-He was a prominent citizen in all aspects of life in the area in which he lived, being known and beloved by friends and neighbours alike for his sincerity, integrity, humour and wit.
+He was a prominent citizen in all aspects of life in the area in which he lived.